Energy modeling: NEMS

 NEMS (National Energy Modeling System) is a long-standing United States government policy model, run by the Department of Energy (DOE).
 NEMS computes equilibrium fuel prices and quantities for the US energy sector.
 To do so, the software iteratively solves a sequence of linear programs and nonlinear equations.
 NEMS has been used to explicitly model the demand-side, in particular to determine consumer technology choices in the residential and commercial building sectors.
+The model includes an emissions policy module that allows it to analyze regulator compliance, calculate carbon dioxide emissions, and identify policy impacts.

 NEMS is used to produce the Annual Energy Outlook each year – for instance in 2015.